Continuing Education and Events

 • Free Webinars for members

-The NBASW partners with CASW to provide free, live and on-demand training through the CASW Webinar Platform.
-Members can access over 50 free live and On-Demand webinars annually by creating a CASW login at: https://www.casw-acts.ca/en/user/register/
+The NBASW partners with CASW to provide free, live and on-demand training for members through the CASW Webinar Platform.

-French webinars supported by the NBASW include:
+Bilingual webinars supported by the NBASW:

-English webinars supported by the NBASW include:
+English webinars supported by the NBASW:

 • Free and Discounted Resources